SobidSchess/NomicVotes/README.md

 # NomicVotes

-### Command: !vote [topic] yourVote
+### Command: !vote yourVote

-Save your vote for a topic.
-You probably want to do this in a private message to the bot to keep it secret.

-The topic is not required, and is used as a category for the vote.
-The topic can be any name, like 311 for proposal 311 or 209judgement for voting on a judgement concerning rule 209.

-The topic and yourVote cannot have spaces in them.
-Voting without a topic will save your vote to the default topic .
-If you've already voted, voting again will update your old vote.
+yourVote can be yes or no or anything without spaces.
+The bot will delete the message with your vote in the channel, so your vote will be private You can vote again to change your vote, or to make sure you voted correctly

 Examples:
 * !vote yes
 * !vote no
-* !vote 311 yes
-* !vote 209judgement no
+* !vote almostAnythingReally

-### Command: !myvotes
+### Command: !myvote

-Show your votes.
-You probably want to do this in a private message to the bot to keep it secret.
+Show your vote.
+Everyone in the channel can see

-### Command: !deletevote [topic]
+### Command: !deletemyvote

-Delete all your votes.
-If you give a topic, it will only delete your vote for that topic.
+Deletes your vote in the channel.

-### Command: !whohasvoted [topic]
+### Command: !whohasvoted

-Show who has voted for a topic, or all topics if no topic is given.
-Can be used in a private message to the bot to not reveal that you're checking on this.
+Show who has voted in the channel.

-Example:
-* !whohasvoted
-* !whohasvoted 311

-### Command: !setdefaulttopic topic

-Set the name of the default topic.
-Any votes that come in after this that don't specify a topic will use this topic.
-This can only be done in the main nomic channel.

-### Command: !getdefaulttopic

-Show what the default topic is right now.

-### Command: !revealallvotesforalltopics

-Show all votes for all topics.
-This can only be done in the main nomic channel, so it can not be done secretly.

-### Command: !revealallvotesfortopic topic

-Show all votes for a specific topic.
-This can only be done in the main nomic channel, so it can not be done secretly.

-### Command: !deleteallvotesforalltopics

-Delete all votes for all topics, without showing them.
-This can only be done in the main nomic channel, so it can not be done secretly.

-### Command: !deleteallvotesfortopic topic

-Delete all votes for a specific topic, without showing them.
-This can only be done in the main nomic channel, so it can not be done secretly.

-### Command: !setmain

-You shouldn't need to do this.
-This sets the main nomic channel (for revealing and deleting votes).
-It can't be changed again unless the bot restarts.

-### Command: !testmain
+### Command: !revealvotes

-You shouldn't need to do this.
-Tells you whether or not the channel you are in is the main nomic channel (for revealing and deleting votes).
+Reveal everyone's votes to the channel

 ### Command: !help